PrestaShop/docs/src/content/1.7/modules/sell/technical-tools.md

 Once your module has been verified by the technical team, you will receive an email from us informing you of its status (validated or refused).

 If refused, you will be told the points to improve.
 You can respond directly to the team via a link in the email informing you of the refusal in order to receive further information.
-Then it's up to you to follow these recommendations and resubmit your module to us!
+Then it is up to you to follow these recommendations and resubmit your module to us!